pelicanbaytennisgroups/content/page/groupsummaries.md

 #### **Men, 3.5 and up,**

 The Players group offers fun and competitive matches.
 New members play at about a 3.5 level and are mobile on the court.
-Our member have fun !
+Our members have fun!
-Prospective players (applicants) sub for one month to test their interest in playing in the group

-* Sub in the first month to verify skill level
+* Prospective players sub-in to matches the first month to verify fit and skill level
 * Tuesday, Thursday, Saturday, **December to May**
 * Players of similar skill are paired together for matches when ever possible
 * Request courts for ANY at 9:30 am